Kowasaki/ForesAI/README.md

 - Pillow (PIL)
 - [PyTorch](http://pytorch.org/)

+For Darknet (YOLO object detectors):
+- Build the library from the author's repo [here](https://github.com/pjreddie/darknet) and put the binary under the "darknet" folder.
+You'll also want to change the file paths in the cfg folder to match your own

 # Instructions
 If you don't have a model in mind, feel free to use this [slightly modified SSD-mobilenetv1 model](https://drive.google.com/drive/folders/1Cwy89QCs3R2dFRxZ85TZJZFBFMtTsl0D?usp=sharing) here to test out the object detection function.
 You'll need both folders extracted within the "ForesAI" folder.